ting-app/ting-server/README.md

 2. Amazon Simple Email Service
     1. Add a verified identity
 3. AWS IAM User
-    1. Create an IAM user that has the permission
+    1. Create an IAM user that has the permission:
        ```
        {
             "Version": "2012-10-17",